ImageMagick/Usage-Markdown/files/index.md

 IM will also automatically "`gzip`" images if a "`.gz`" suffix is given.

-For example here I save the built-in "`rose:`" image as a "`gzip`"ed, uncompressed GIF file.
+For example, here I save the built-in "`rose:`" image as a "`gzip`"ed, uncompressed GIF file.
 I turn off the normal LZW compression of GIF, as it would prevent "`gzip`" compression from achieving its best compression.

 ~~~